cap-js/docs/advanced/odata.md

 <Annotation Term="Some.String" String="foo"/>
 ```

-#### Primitive Null

-The annotation value `null` has a special semantics in CDL: it removes an existing annotation assignment.
-Rendering a `null` value
-must be done as dynamic expression:
+Rendering a `null` value must be done as dynamic expression:

 ```cds
 @Some.Null: { $edmJson: { $Null } }